BlackspaceInc/BlackspacePlatform/CONTRIBUTING.md

 _All_ commits should be concise and adequately describe the change performed.
 Please ensure you maintain small commits and perform on thing at a time.
 Each commit should be associated with one distinct change.
 Commit should follow a distinct framework
->> Commits should have follow the following framework
+> Commits should have follow the following framework
->> git commit -sm "[Tag]:[Description]"
+> git commit -sm "[Tag]:[Description]"
->> Acceptable Tags : Configuration, Feature, Bug Fix, Enhancement, Tech Debt, Documentation
+> Acceptable Tags : chore, docs, enhancement, feat, fix, perf, status, config, tech debt

 #### Style